Klinefelter (XXY) syndrome

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How can Klinefelter syndrome affect my health?
+How is Klinefelter syndrome treated?

 Most males with Klinefelter syndrome have a normal sex life but are infertile.
 If you have Klinefelter syndrome, you are at higher risk than other males of developing: